 The AWRL establishes the reporting specification at or below which data for a parameter must be reported to be compared with freshwater screening criteria.
-The AWRLs specified in Table A7.1 are the programdefined reporting specifications for each analyte and yield data acceptable for the TCEQ's water quality assessment.
-The limit of quantitation (formerly known as the reporting limit) is the minimum level, concentration, or quantity of a target variable (e.g., target analyte) that can be reported with a specified degree of confidence.
+The AWRLs specified in Table A7.1 are the programdefined reporting specifications for each analyte and yield data acceptable for the TCEQ's water quality assessment. listing of AWRLs www.tceq.state.tx.us/compliance/monitoring/crp/qa/index.html.
+The limit of quantitation is the minimum level, concentration, or quantity of a target variable (e.g., target analyte) that can be reported with a specified degree of confidence.
 The following requirements must be met in order to report results to the CRP:

-- The laboratory's LOQ for each analyte must be at or below the AWRL as a matter of routine practice - The laboratory must demonstrate its ability to quantitate at its LOQ for each analyte by running an LOQ check standard for each batch of CRP Samples are analyzed.
+- The laboratory's LOQ for each analyte must be at or below the AWRL as a matter of routine practice - The laboratory must demonstrate its ability to quantitate at its LOQ for each analyte by running an LOQ check standard for each analytical batch of CRP Samples analyzed.

-Laboratory Measurement Quality Control Requirements and Acceptability Criteria are provided in Section B5.
+Laboratory Measurement Quality Control Requirements and Acceptability Criteria are provided in Section B5